cube-js/cube/CONTRIBUTING.md

 ### Testing Schema Compiler

 In order to run tests in `cubejs-schema-compiler` package you need to have running [Docker](https://docs.docker.com/install/) on your machine.
-When it's up and running just use `$ yarn test` in `packages/cubejs-schema-compiler` to execute tests.
+When it's up and running just use `yarn test` in `packages/cubejs-schema-compiler` to execute tests.

 ### Client Packages